 The firm's advisors principally engage in investment portfolio management through a variety of different strategies, with a particular focus on socially responsible investing (SRI).
 These are largely based on equity investments in various market sectors and capitalizations.
 The firm also manages its own mutual funds and private commingled investment vehicles.

 Boston Common Asset Management operates as a fee-only firm, as the entirety of its compensation comes from client-based fees.
 This is much different from a fee-based firm, which also receives outside forms of compensation like insurance commissions.
-By skipping out on such commissions, a fee-only firm like Boston Common Asset Management avoids many conflicts of interest.
+By skipping out on such commissions, a fee-only firm like Boston Common Asset Management avoids many potential conflicts of interest.

 Boston Common Asset Management Background

 Boston Common Asset Management was founded in Boston in 2002 by Geeta Aiyer, the firm's president.
 Aiyer and her colleagues place an emphasis on impact investing and socially responsible investing.
 The firm is female-led and mostly owned by its employees, though Aiyer is the principal shareholder.

-Of Boston Common's 14 financial advisors, nine hold the chartered financial analyst (CFA) designation.
+Of Boston Common's on-staff financial advisors, 12 hold the chartered financial analyst (CFA) designation.

 Boston Common manages accounts for high-net-worth and non-high-net-worth individuals, investment companies, pooled investment vehicles, retirement plans, insurance companies, businesses and charitable organizations.

 The minimum account sizes at Boston Common Asset Management vary substantially by account type and investment strategy:

 - International (ACWI x U.S.): $10,000,000

 - Separate Small-Cap Equity: $500,000